-- Comparative studies to understand which options are available and best suited to your needs. - New technologies to successfully adapt to changes and reduce the severity of climate change. - Data monitoring to inform climate plans and adjust accordingly.
+- Cost-benefit analyses to understand the overall costs of a climate change plan. - Comparative studies to understand which options are available and best suited to your needs. - New technologies to successfully adapt to changes and reduce the severity of climate change. - Data monitoring to inform climate plans and adjust accordingly.